OrlandoCompC/WriteUps-CTF2025/README.md

 # WriteUps-CTF2025
-Some of the Writeups From our CTF2025
+Some of the Writeups From our ISS CTF2025
+The Point of most of these challenges was for the players to learn something new.
+We wanted to relate it to some real life cases we have seen.
+We also didn't want to make it too complex so we provided multiple hints and in some cases simplified the vulnerablity to make it more obvious.

 [Cookie](Cookie_(Michael_and_Orlando).pdf)